Solomon Crocodile

 Solomon Crocodile is a 2011 picture book by Catherine Rayner.
 It is about a mischievous crocodile called Solomon who wants to play with various birds and animals but just annoys them until he finally meets another playful crocodile.

 Reception

-Booktrust, in a review of Solomon Crocodile, wrote that "Catherine Rayner's lovely artwork vividly depicts a lively cast of animal characters in this gorgeous picture book," found similarities in the illustrations to those of Quentin Blake, and concluded, "this is a picture book to treasure."
+Booktrust, in a review of Solomon Crocodile, wrote that "Catherine Rayner's lovely artwork vividly depicts a lively cast of animal characters in this gorgeous picture book," found similarities between the book's illustrations and those of Quentin Blake, and concluded, "this is a picture book to treasure."
 The Scottish Book Trust called it a "beautifully illustrated picture book," while The Horn Book Magazine and a King County librarian recommended it for storytime.

 Solomon Crocodile has also been reviewed by Kirkus Reviews, Books for Keeps, Publishers Weekly, AARP, Booklist, and School Library Journal.